 We, at SysKit, have been aware of those complications.
 Our newest version of SPDocKit offers the most powerful “Analytics and Usage Reports” feature yet.
 We hope it will be your greatest ally when it comes to measuring user adoption and other analytics-related metrics necessary to comprehend the situation that you’re dealing with and making adequate decisions.
 Keep reading below to find out how can you deal with it.

 Check all Important SharePoint Analytics on One Screen

 As a farm SharePoint admin, you want to regularly check the state of your farm to see how it is performing through time.
 With SPDocKit’s SharePoint analytics dashboard you will get the most important analytics and configuration settings with one glance, allowing you to react as soon as possible if there is something unusual going on.

 The dashboard will show you a 7-day overview of farm hits, active users, as well as the number of performed searches.
 You can also see trends for each statistic compared to the previous 7-day period.

 See the popularity stats such as the 10 most visited site collections, top search terms, and the most popular documents.
 You can drill down into each site, search term, and document to see detailed reports for each of them.

 Check the farm storage consumption in total and as percentages.
 See how much space you have left represented visually with a pie chart and quickly detect if you are approaching your storage limits.
 In the report below, you can see that you have only 13% of your storage left.
 This is a good time to warn users to do a cleanup or for you to invest in more storage.

-That’s a lot of useful information on just one dashboard, but that’s not all, let’s keep going.
+That’s a lot of useful information on just one dashboard, but it’s not all, let’s keep going.

 Track your SharePoint Adoption Trends with SharePoint Analytics Reports

-SPDocKit offers a variety of SharePoint analytics reports ranging from a farm to a document level, each going a little deeper into details.
+SPDocKit offers a variety of SharePoint analytics reports ranging from a farm to document level, each going a little deeper into details.